5 Best Strength Training Exercises for Swimmers

 Fast swimmers have strong legs and a fast kick.

-Training the kind of kick that helps you close your workouts is built in the pool, doing lots of kick and focusing on improving technique, but power and strength come from the gym.
+Training the kind of kick that helps you close your swim races is built in the pool, doing lots of kick and focusing on improving technique, but power and strength come from the gym.

 Squats have practical implications in two obvious areas:

 • Generating power and explosiveness off of the start.
-Getting off the blocks, both in terms of distance and speed, require strong legs and hips.
+Getting off the blocks, both in terms of distance and speed, requires strong legs and hips.

 • Maximizing speed and power off of the turns.
 Whether you are doing a flip turn or a two-handed touch into the wall, when you complete rotating/turning, your feet are planted on the bulkhead or wall and you push off from a squat position.